XML RSS

 The Best Laundry Detergent for a Lower Cost Laundry Day

-Washballs, or laundry balls (also sometimes called eco-balls) are small plastic containers that you put in the drum of the washing machine.
-They wash your clothes by ionising the water.
-Inside they are filled with small clay balls which do gradually wear away and need replacing.
+Washballs, laundry balls or eco-balls are small plastic containers that you put in the drum of the washing machine.
+They are about the size of a tennis ball.

-But the good news is that they last for months before this happens, so you just use the same ball over and over again.
+Inside they are filled with small clay balls - which do gradually wear away and need replacing but...the good news is that they last for months before this happens, so you just use the same ball over and over again.

 You save on detergent because the laundry ball simply replaces it.
 For most washes you can just use a washball, keeping your detergent for really stubborn stuff.